4 Simple Questions to Ask to Unlock Digital Transformation Opportunities

 2. What processes haven’t changed in a long time?

 What’s the status quo that everyone takes for granted?
-Processes or practices that haven’t changed are ripe for disruption or new solutions.
+Processes or practices that haven’t changed are ripe for transformation or new solutions.
 It takes one person questioning the everyday to see not just a problem, but an opportunity to leap from.
 Understanding what processes or parts of the industry are done ‘the way things have always been done’ can be a great source of inspiration.

 This is almost the inverse of the last question.
 Imagine you already have market information telling you that people want to communicate via text, so you seek to confirm how HR recruiters are addressing this trend.
 If you find out they haven’t changed anything, you have the opportunity to lead your customers into a new space.